lyubogeorgiev/JavaOOP/Encapsulation/README.md

 using a private setters to validate the input according to the requirements.
 If any of the input values is 0 or negative, an exception is thrown and the program execution is terminated.
 The exception thrown is handled with appropriate message in the Main method.

+Exercise o2 - Animal Farm
+-

+Class Chicken created which has fields and methods.
+Some of the methods are also encapsulated according to the requirements.
+Private setters are used to validate the initial values of the input while creating an object of the class Chicken and appropriate exceptions are thrown.
+Exceptions are handled in the Main class with the required messages.